puchinc/vim-tmux/lib/os.md

 ### Thread
 > deal with shared data, same program
+* pthread_create
+* use when need high communication

 ### Process
 > different programs in natural
+* fork
+* parallel by one cpu running one process at one time

 ## Parallel belongs to Concurrency